hobru/CopilotStudio-SAP-Trading-Contracts/README.md

 ![Add Description](images/AddDescription.jpg)

 > [!TIP]
-> Creatingn the a good description is important.
+> Creating the a good description is important.
 Via this description Copilot Studio decides which action to call when a user asks a questions.

-Select Next leaving the default Inputs and Outputs inherited from the flow.
-> Select Finish after all 3 steps have been completed
+28. Select Next leaving the default Inputs and Outputs inherited from the flow.
+Select Finish after all 3 steps have been completed

-30. Once the Action is successfully added, click on the
+29. Once the Action is successfully added, click on the
 ![Enable Generative AI](images/GenerativeAI.jpg)

-31. Select *Generative (Preview)*, click on *Save* and close the Setting screen.
+30. Select *Generative (Preview)*, click on *Save* and close the Setting screen.
 ![Enable Generative](images/EnableAI.jpg)